wasp-lang/wasp/web/docs/guides/username-password.md

 ```

 With `auth` now defined, Wasp offers a number of handy features out of the box:
-- [Login and Signup forms](docs/language/features#high-level-api) located at `@wasp/auth/forms/Login` and `@wasp/auth/forms/Signup` paths, ready to be styled and used.
+- ["AuthUI" Login and Signup forms](/docs/guides/auth-ui) located at `@wasp/auth/forms/Login` and `@wasp/auth/forms/Signup` paths, ready to be styled and used.
 - The `logout()` action.
 - The `useAuth()` hook to access the logged-in user client-side.
-- The `context.user` object as an argument server-side within [Operations](docs/language/features#queries-and-actions-aka-operations).
+- The `context.user` object as an argument server-side within [Operations](/docs/language/features#queries-and-actions-aka-operations).

 :::tip Customizing Auth
 This is a very high-level API for auth which makes it very easy to get started quickly, but is